Home/Grains/Millet

 How to Select

-Choose millet that is whole, dry, and free from any signs of mold or moisture.
-Look for grains that are uniform in color and size.
+Choose millet that is whole and free from any signs of mold or moisture.
+Look for a clean, dry appearance.

 How to Store

-Store millet in an airtight container in a cool, dry place.
-For longer shelf life, refrigerate or freeze it.
+Store millet in an airtight container in a cool, dark place to prolong its shelf life.

 Myths vs Realities